grandeurdev/js-sdk/README.md

     // a reference to the project
     var apolloProject = apollo.init("YOUR-APIKEY");
     ```

+    At this step, you will probably also have to allow the domain `localhost:8080` in cross origin access policy.
+You can do this by visting [settings](https://cloud.grandeur.tech/settings) page at cloud dashboard.
+Without following this step, your application will not be allowed to communicate to the cloud.

 4. Authenticate a user

     Now is the time to add magic into the app.
 First step is to authenticate a user.
 For this purpose we will have to add a form and on form submit we will call a JS function where we will send a request to the cloud platform.
 The updated code is as below